JimP-lab/FitnessTracker/README.md

 For the front end side was created with Screenshot to code,prompt engineering,React and Taiwind.

+The logo was created with leonardo.ai.

+The contact form was created with formpark.

 Here is the fitness tracker: https://fitnesstracker.site/

-The logo was created with leonardo.ai.

-The contact form was created with formpark Here is the link to formspark.io: https://formspark.io/
+Here is the link to formspark.io: https://formspark.io/

 Here is the link to screenshot to code: https://screenshottocode.com/